uni-notes/uni-notes/docs/index.md

 ## ℹ️ Tips

 - Use the navbar ⬅️ to go through the website
-- For changes/corrections, click the edit button (pen icon) at the top of any page
+- For changes/corrections, click the edit button 📝 at the top of any page
 - Want to join the initiative?
 Collaborators will be mentioned for their contributions!

 ## ✨ Contributions